Jazz Sells: Music, Marketing, and Meaning by Mark Laver (2015)

 While music as a carrier of advertisement slogans has been in operation since probably the 13th century, we may still remember radio jingles promoting toothpaste, car parts, pills and beauty products.
 While in the 19th century producers of all kinds published sheet music of popular music and light classics, they did this by filling parts of the respective pages with advertisements.
 And one important early American entertainment act crucial for the development of many blues and jazz artists could still be found in the 1940s: the medicine show, where a variation of products was advertised, accompanied by a multitude of acts, comedy and most of all: music.

 The first ever radio jingle “Have you tried Wheaties?”
-(1926) was based on a short excerpt from the song “Jazz Baby” by M. K. Jerome and Blanche Merrill and thus jazz inspired tunes are associated with the very beginning of modern product marketing in the US.
+(1926) was based on a short excerpt from the song “Jazz Baby” by M. K. Jerome and Blanche Merrill and thus jazz inspired tunes were associated with the very beginning of modern product marketing in the US.
 Then, it happened to be the latest adjustment of the commercial messages and methods of subliminal communication developed by marketing companies.

 The ever changing strategies were the result of massive market research and respective adjustment to what commercial agencies considered the state of the arts of popular culture.
 This could mean an attitude towards countercultural likes or fashion in one month, while the following week conservative ethics or even national issues may have called for an altogether different strategy.
 And marketing strategies very often referred to music as one of the vehicles to transport an idea of what customers either wanted to be like, or thought they had to be like to receive attention from other consumers.

-These days, music is not reduced to the background of a commercial, nor does it serve as a mere carrier for a jingle (mostly outdated today anyhow); instead, a tune or tune snippet now is used to create an entire soundtrack for a certain lifestyle that is linked to the particular music.
+These days, music is not reduced to the background of a commercial, nor does it serve as a mere carrier for a jingle (mostly outdated today); instead, a tune or tune snippet now is used to create an entire soundtrack for a certain lifestyle that is linked to the particular music.

 Mark Laver is ethnomusicologist and Assistant Professor of Music at Grinnell College.
 In the book at hand he investigates the history of marketing, commercials and product placement that involve jazz in the US throughout the decades and finds many remarkable facts.